taguard/TaguardH4SDK/README.md

 MokoSupport.getInstance().sendOrder(orderTasks.toArray(new OrderTask[]{}));

 ```
+How to parse the returned results, please refer to the code of the sample project and documentation.

-The real-time data of T&H, 3-Axes and storage are sent to APP by notification. you need to turn on and off the notification function of characteristic
+The current data of T&H, 3-Axes and storage are sent to APP by notification. you need to turn on and off the notification function of characteristic

 ```
 MokoSupport.getInstance().enableTHNotify();